-Version Date Details 1.0 30 June 2009 First compensation guidelines.
+VERSION DATE DETAILS 1.0 30 June 2009 The first compensation guidelines were published in response to a final rule which imposed a requirement on the Commission to develop and publish compensation guidelines.
 2.0 17 February 2011 Change of name and updated to ensure consistency with AEMC obligations and legislative powers, and provide further guidance to claimants.
-3.0 9 June 2016 (draft) Consequential amendments made to reflect the final rule relating to compensation arrangements following an application of an administered price cap and administered floor price.
-2 In addition, changes made to compensation claims for opportunity costs.
+This followed the first practical application of the compensation guidelines to a claim in 2010.
+3.0 8 September 2016 Consequential amendments made to reflect the final rule relating to compensation arrangements following an administered price cap and administered floor price.
+In addition, changes made to compensation claims for opportunity costs.
+4.0 (Draft) 26 August 2021 Consequential amendments made to reflect the Wholesale demand response mechanism rule and Fast frequency response market ancillary service rule.
+In addition, draft changes have been made in relation to compensation claims for direct and opportunity costs.